 A progress report must be submitted by the investigator(s) on annual intervals and at the end of the funding period.
 Failure to submit a progress report will exclude the investigator from any future funding from the foundation.
 Additionally, upon approval of funding by The DIPG Collaborative/The Cure Starts Now, the institution receiving funding must supply a letter acknowledging the grant and amount as well as a link to their website containing further information about the study for the education and coordination of affected individuals and families.
 A link to this website as well as the answers submitted in abstract form will be posted on The Cure Starts Now website.

 Submissions to The Cure Starts Now Foundation for grant approval should not be construed to be confidential information and the submitting organization agrees to release The Cure Starts Now Foundation from any and all liability from the discussion, Internet posting or consideration of all documents submitted.
+If requested in writing by the applicant, posting of application answers to section 1 and 2 will only be posted for public view at www.thecurestartsnow.org, www.dipg.org and associated sites.
+All other responses and submissions will still be shared with members of the Medical Advisory Council and partnering foundations.

 The Medical Advisory Council and its members utilize a modified NIH scoring system to evaluate and score each grant application.
 Members score each study on a 1-9 scale for each of the criteria listed above (1 being considered as meeting qualifications and 9 considered deficient).
 In addition, they provide an overall Priority Score that is used for ranking each of the studies.
 An average of the Priority Scores for each of the studies is calculated, and then the average scores are ranked highest to lowest.
 The Council will then make recommendations to the Board and Strategic Advisory Council based on these scores.